-Being familiar with cross-cultural communication doesn’t just imply having a vague or rudimentary idea of what the expression “cross-cultural communication” means and how it works.
-In order to become an IEP, an interculturally effective person, you need to understand the concept of cross-cultural communication with all its components and be able to translate it into action.
+Being familiar with cross-cultural communication doesn’t just imply having a vague or rudimentary idea of what the expression means and how it works.
+In order to become an IEP, an interculturally effective person, you need to understand the concept with all its components.
+Moreover, you should be able to translate the theory into action.

-Whole books have been written on cross-cultural communication; it has even become a popular academic subject.
-Cross-cultural communication is hardly rocket science, though.
-Our introduction to intercultural communication attempts a basic definition of cross-cultural communication and explains the idea behind it, with a focus on illustrating the importance of cross-cultural communication for expats.
-We have included case studies to show how you as an expat can profit from a knowledge of cross-cultural communication and how you can put it into practice.
+Whole books have been written on cross-cultural communication; it has even become a popular subject in academia.
+The basics, as well as its practical uses, are hardly rocket science, though.
+Our introduction to intercultural communication attempts a simple definition of the topic and explains the idea behind it, with a focus on illustrating its importance for expats.
+We have included case studies to show how you can profit from a basic knowledge of communication across cultures and how you can put this into practice.
 Cross-cultural communication in a business context, while being based on the same principles, requires some additional analysis and preparation.
 Our article on cross-cultural training for business purposes focuses on giving business presentations to an international audience.
-By pointing out some common international business issues and showing you how to analyze your audience and their expectations effectively, they touch upon an important aspect of cross-cultural communication.
+By pointing out some common international business issues and showing how to analyze your audience and their expectations effectively, this guide touches upon an important aspect of cross-cultural training for many expatriates.

 Just like cross-cultural communication, intercultural competence seems like an empty phrase to many.
 There are considerable numbers of people, expats even, who fail to acknowledge its relevance to their lives.
-This doesn’t automatically mean they don’t perform well in an international setting, where cross-cultural communication skills are usually in great demand.
-However, a clear idea of what intercultural competence is and how it manifests itself might come in handy one day, even if you are a natural cross-cultural communicator.
-Intercultural competence is a skill that can be acquired like most other skills.
-Once you’ve admitted to yourself that your cross-cultural communication ability might lack the final polish and that there’s room for improvement, you’re already half-way there.
-Don’t stop here, however.
-Read our articles on intercultural competence, cultural awareness and cultural intelligence to find out what you could do better when dealing with people from different countries.
+This doesn’t automatically mean they don’t perform well in an international setting, where such skills are usually in great demand.
+However, a clear idea of what intercultural competence is and how it manifests itself might come in handy one day, even if you are a natural at this.
+Intercultural competence is a skill that can be acquired, like most others.
+Once you have admitted to yourself that your intercultural skills might lack the final polish and that there’s room for improvement, you’re already halfway there.
+Don’t stop here, though.
+Read our articles on intercultural competence, cultural awareness, and cultural intelligence to find out what you could do better when dealing with people from different countries.
 Cross-cultural communication expertise is always a bonus!